Eugene F. McDonald: The Zenith Trans-Oceanic

 Eugene McDonald, besides being a hard-driving and demanding CEO, was also a yachtsman.
-His yacht the Mizpah (AKA USS Mizpah (PY-29)) was one of the largest in the Great Lakes region.
+His yacht the Mizpah (later the USS Mizpah (PY-29)) was one of the largest in the Great Lakes region.
 Toward the end of 1939 the interest in the war in Europe increased.
 McDonald had poor reception of any regional broadcast aboard the Mizpah and suggested that a portable radio be produced that could receive not only standard broadcast (AM radio) but higher-frequency shortwave broadcast to receive international broadcasts that use radio frequencies that could bounce off the Earth's ionosphere (upper atmosphere) and travel great distances.

 One of the big obstacles to such a radio was that vacuum tubes in the 1930s and 1940s had trouble operating at higher frequencies using battery power supplies which were lower voltage than AC-operated designs.
-In late 1941 after many rejects by McDonald (who personally did the testing on his yacht).
-Zenith Radio engineers Gustaffson, Passow, Striker and Emde came up with the model 7G605 "Clipper", that was met with approval by McDonald after stringent testing.
-Zenith advertised this new product extensively, including loaning or giving one to a celebrity or well-known individual to try and evaluate.
+In late 1941 after many rejects by McDonald (who personally tested the sets on his yacht).
+Zenith Radio engineers Gustaffson, Passow, Striker and Emde came up with the model 7G605 "Clipper", that was approved by McDonald.
+Zenith advertised this new product extensively, including loaning or giving sets to celebrities.
 Zenith made electronics and radio history by producing the first totally portable multiband radio designed for standard and shortwave broadcast listening.
 Zenith went into production in 1942, but the US entry into World War II put a production halt to the "Clipper".
 Although no new consumer Trans-Oceanics were made, Zenith provided them for the war effort and continued to advertise and promote the Trans-Oceanic during World War II.
 Very few were produced (35,000), and not very many are in service presently, which makes this a very rare item.

-In December 1957, Eugene McDonald and Zenith engineers put Zenith Radio back into the news with the world's first portable transistorized multiband radio, the Royal 1000 Trans-Oceanic.
-McDonald was personally involved with its conception and manufacture, as he was in the development of the 7G605 "Clipper" The Royal 1000 like the "Clipper" was designed for standard and shortwave broadcast reception.
+In December 1957, Eugene McDonald and Zenith engineers produced the world's first portable transistorized multiband radio, the Royal 1000 Trans-Oceanic.
+McDonald was again personally involved with conception and manufacturing.
+The Royal 1000 like the "Clipper" was designed for standard and shortwave broadcast reception.
 The quality construction and engineering design efforts, a Zenith trademark were mechanically and electronically demonstrated in this model.
 This was McDonald's last major involvement with Zenith as he died the following year.

 The Trans-Oceanic is considered by many the best-designed mass-produced portable radio made.
 Zenith for the most part, until the end of the model line, used the latest cost-effective technology advances and materials in Trans-Oceanics.
 The Trans-Oceanic model line ran from 1942 to 1982.
 For years it was the top selling "high-end" portable multiband radio until it was finally eclipsed by Sony with their digital tuning ICF-2001 and ICF2010 in the 1980s, which put the Trans-Oceanic out of business.